 - Granulated sugar: To keep the cookies soft and moist and sweeten them.

-- Light brown sugar: To give the cookies a lovely color and tastey flavor.
+- Light brown sugar: To give the cookies a lovely color, tastey flavor and to keep them moist.

 - Egg: A binding agent.